brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 12 bht.md

 2. "Faith produces confidence, which again, in its turn, produces boldness."
 3. "To trust in Christ as Mediator, and to entertain a firm conviction of our heavenly Father’s love, — to venture boldly to promise to ourselves eternal life, and not to tremble at death or hell, — is, to use a common phrase, a holy presumption."

+### Philip Schaff:
+1. "‘Boldness’ is frequently used by Paul (see references), and here denotes the believer’s free joyous attitude toward God, the result of assurance of His favor."
+2. "Some take ‘access’ here (comp. chap.
+Ephesians 2:18) in its primary sense of ‘introduction;’ but its connection with ‘boldness’ (especially if the article is omitted) favors the other and subjective meaning, our continued access."
+3. "'That faith whose object is Jesus is the means to all who are Christ’s: first, of “boldness,” for their belief in the Divine Mediator gives them courage; secondly, of “access,” for their realization of His glorified humanity warrants and enables them to approach the throne of grace; and, thirdly, these blessings are possessed 'in confidence,' for they feel that for Christ’s sake their persons and services will be accepted by the Father’ (Eadie)."

 ### Archibald T. Robertson:
 1. "In confidence.
 Late and rare word from πεποιθα.
 See 2 Corinthians 1:15."
 2. "Through our faith in him.
 Clearly objective genitive αυτου (in him)."